turbopape/postagga/README.md

 # TODO and contributing

 **postagga** can make great use of great contributors like you!
-I'll track the enhancements, bugs, features etc... in the [project issues](https://github.com/turbopape/postagga/issues) tab, and please feel free to send your PRs!
+I'll track the enhancements, bugs, features, etc., in the [project issues](https://github.com/turbopape/postagga/issues) tab and please feel free to send your PRs!

 # Code Of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

 ## Contributors